South America’s Best Golf Courses19 August, 2021

 Here we present to you a list of the best golf courses in South America.

 Bolivia – La Paz Golf Club

-The beginning of the 20 century saw the arrival of British people to Bolivia.
-They gave life to the first golf course in 1912.
-At an altitude of almost 11,800 feet above sea level, lies La Paz Golf Club, the highest golf court in the world.
+The beginning of the 20th century saw the arrival of British people to Bolivia.
+They gave life to the first golf course in 1912, as well as tennis betting.
+At an altitude of almost 11,800 feet above sea level, lies La Paz Golf Club, the highest golf court in the world – it’s a course where you will definitely need a good Golf Carry Bag.
 The coincidence of its creation with the founding date of the city with the same name La Paz inspired the name “La Paz Golf Club”.
 The field that is located in Mallasa, less than half an hour from the city of La Paz.